Are you wealthy? Your initial answer on “No” is probably the same as mine was, but I’ve since learned that I was wrong.

 My eyes were recently opened to a new reality concerning my relative financial well-being in this global economy.

-Go to www.globalrichlist.com see how you rank.
+The webiste www.globalrichlist.com (which, unfortunately, may not be working anymore) shows how you rank.
 The site considers your annual income compared with that of the rest of the world.
 In this regard, you will find you are indeed quite well off.
 True, there will be quite a few people more wealthy than you, but many, many more who are paupers in comparison.

 If you haven’t checked it out yet, you might be interested to know that if you made $50,000 last year, you would be in the top 1 percent of the world’s wealthiest people.